isislab-unisa/hso/README.md

 > make
 > make install
 3. To run HSO:
-> mpirun -np numTask - host listHost hso
+> mpirun -np numTask -host listHost hso

 For more details about the usage of HSO see the [Example: Zombie](./example/Zombie/README.md)